Capabilities

 Your engineering team reviews the suggested fix with full context on why the change was proposed and how it connects to the incident.

-This surfaces actionable fixes directly from the investigation, so your team knows exactly what to change to prevent recurrence.
+The fix comes directly out of the investigation, so your team knows what to change to prevent recurrence.

 5-Why Root Cause Analysis

-Autoheal generates structured RCAs using the 5-Why methodology — iteratively asking "why?" until the underlying systemic cause is identified, not just the proximate trigger.
+Autoheal generates structured RCAs using the 5-Why methodology.
+It asks "why?" iteratively until it reaches the underlying systemic cause, not just the proximate trigger.

 A typical 5-Why RCA includes:

-- 5-Why chain — iterative root cause analysis from symptom to systemic cause
+- 5-Why chain.
+Root cause analysis working from symptom down to systemic cause.

-- Impact assessment — services affected, duration, user impact, SLA implications
+- Impact assessment.
+Services affected, duration, user impact, and SLA implications.

 Guaranteed Post-Mortems

-Because the RCA is generated from actual investigation evidence, every incident gets a thorough post-mortem — not just the ones someone remembers to write up.
-This eliminates the common failure mode where only major incidents get RCAs while smaller issues quietly recur.
+Because the RCA is generated from actual investigation evidence, every incident gets a post-mortem, not just the ones someone remembers to write up.
+This closes the common gap where only major incidents get RCAs while smaller issues quietly recur.

 Skill Execution

-The agent doesn't just find problems — it follows your team's established procedures to fix them.
+The agent also follows your team's established procedures to fix the problems it finds.
 When the Production Context Graph contains relevant skills, the agent:

-- Follows documented remediation steps, adapting to the specific situation
+- Follows documented remediation steps, adapting them to the specific situation.

-- Reports which steps were taken and their outcomes
+- Reports which steps it took and their outcomes.

-- Suggests skill improvements when steps are missing, outdated, or unclear
+- Suggests improvements when steps are missing, outdated, or unclear.

 Knowledge Evolution